 New research to be presented at this year’s annual meeting of the European Association for the Study of Diabetes (EASD) in Barcelona, Spain (September 16-20, 2019) shows that specialist analysis of the lens in the eye can predict patients with type 2 diabetes and impaired glucose tolerance (IGT) (also known as prediabetes, a condition that often leads to full-blown type 2 diabetes).

-This early pilot study is by Dr Mitra Tavakoli, University of Exeter Medical School, Exeter, UK.
-Her study showed that measuring the level of autofluorescence in the lens of the eye can predict who will develop type 2 diabetes in future, and prediabetes, caused by impaired glucose tolerance.
+This early pilot study is by Dr. Mitra Tavakoli, University of Exeter Medical School, Exeter, UK.
+Her study showed that measuring the level of autofluorescence in the lens of the eye can predict who will develop type 2 diabetes in the future, and prediabetes, caused by impaired glucose tolerance.
 Prediabetes often leads to the development of type 2 diabetes.

 Other studies have shown that there can be a lag of up to ten years between the onset of type 2 diabetes and diagnosis, so earlier detection and timely intervention could help prevent complications.